Salt & Wind Travel

 How Mezcal Tastes

-Despite mezcal’s common ‘smoky’ descriptor, its flavor personality is more than its smokiness—it can also have an earthy and minerally vibe to delicately floral and sweet notes.
-Depending on where and how agave is grown (such as soil type and elevation) and made means each batch of mezcal will taste different.
+Despite mezcal’s common ‘smoky’ descriptor, its flavor personality is more than just its smokiness—it can also have an earthy and minerally vibe, complemented by delicately floral and sweet notes.
+Depending on where and how agave is grown (such as soil type and elevation), as well as the production method, each batch will have a distinct taste.

 The Difference Between Tequila and Mezcal

 To be clear, all tequilas are mezcals, but not all mezcals can be labeled tequila.
-If Jalisco is synonymous with tequila then the state of Oaxaca is the heart of mezcal production.
-Oaxaca produces 60 percent of Mexico’s mezcal, and currently, other Mexican states including Durango, Guanajuato, Guerrero, Michoacán, Puebla, San Luis Potosí, Tamaulipas and Zacatecas can legally produce mezcal.
+If Jalisco is synonymous with tequila, then the state of Oaxaca is the heart of mezcal production.
+Oaxaca accounts for 60 percent of Mexico’s production.
+Currently, other Mexican states, including Durango, Guanajuato, Guerrero, Michoacán, Puebla, San Luis Potosí, Tamaulipas, and Zacatecas, are also permitted to produce mezcal legally.

-One major difference between mezcal and tequila Mezcal is made from more types of agave than tequila.
-Espadín is most commonly used and is comparatively more sustainable since it can also be cultivated.
-Espadín agave takes nearly a decade to mature, while other varieties like Tobalá which grows at high elevations and Tepeztate can take up to 15 and 25 years, respectively.
+One significant difference between mezcal and tequila is that mezcal is made from a wider variety of agave than tequila.
+Espadín is the most commonly used variety and is comparatively more sustainable, as it can also be cultivated.
+Espadín agave takes nearly a decade to mature, while other varieties, such as Tobalá, which grows at high elevations, and Tepeztate, can take up to 15 and 25 years, respectively.

-Before mezcal became uber-trendy the spirit was mostly made for the family and shared with neighbors and friends at celebrations, like birthdays, baptisms, and weddings.
+Before the spirit became uber-trendy, it was primarily made for family use and shared with neighbors and friends at celebrations, such as birthdays, baptisms, and weddings.

 How to Buy Mezcal

-And whether you’re roaming the spirits aisle IRL or online, a few tips for choosing a quality bottle of mezcal include inspecting the label for signs of transparency such as the variety of agave used and its abv strength.
+And whether you’re roaming the spirits aisle in real life or online, a few tips for choosing a quality bottle include inspecting the label for signs of transparency, such as the variety of agave used and its ABV strength.

-Generally, the higher proof—80 or more—the better though Mexican law states mezcal can be between 72-110 proof.
-And since mezcal is best enjoyed fresh, bottles in categories like joven (meaning young, unaged) offer the best expression of the agave as aging (reposado, añejo) may make it more difficult to decipher the spirit’s nuances.
+Generally, the higher the proof—80 or more—the better.
+However, Mexican law states that mezcal can be between 72 and 110 proof.
+And since mezcal is best enjoyed fresh, bottles in categories like joven (meaning young, unaged) offer the best expression of the agave as aging (reposado, añejo) may make it more challenging to decipher the spirit’s nuances.

-And if you’re wondering about that worm in the bottle, truthfully it has nothing to do with the quality of mezcal, and in fact, industry experts say it was likely a gimmick used to differentiate themselves from the competition on shelves.
+If you’re wondering about the worm in the bottle, truthfully, it has nothing to do with quality.
+Industry experts say it was likely a gimmick used to differentiate themselves from the competition on shelves.

 Day Trips From Oaxaca City

-Now that your versed in mezcal, you likely want to try it at the source in Oaxaca!
-Here are six essential day trips from Oaxaca City including to Mitla, Monte Alban, and mezcal country.
+Now that you’re familiar with this spirit, you’ll likely want to try it at the source in Oaxaca!
+Here are six essential day trips from Oaxaca City, including Mitla, Monte Alban, and mezcal country.

 Photo Credit: Opening photo by Edgar Xolot; agave pinas being harvested by Jose de Jesus Churion Del; tahona wheel by Kelli Hayden